utkarshpratap2002/learnedinDITISS/cosa-docs/windows/day2/day2.md

   - The purpose of ADC is to overcome the **load balancing** and manage the **trafficing**.
   - Also it allows security database management from multiple locations.

+### `Windows/NTDS/ntds.dit`

+Whenever a user is creating a Active Directory, everything about that directory is saved into the database, which is the physical part of the Active Directory.

 # Forest